Food Resilience

 If you have a food project you would like us to include, please fill in this form.

-If you are a charitable or not-for profit organisation/community group with a great idea that would contribute to food resilience in Somerset then you could apply for a one-off grant of between £500-£1,500.
+Charitable and not-for profit organisation/community groups with a great idea that would contribute to food resilience in Somerset were invited to apply for one-off grants.
+Applications are now closed.

 ‘I’ve enjoyed meeting other groups who are doing what we’re doing, which is cooking surplus food and delivering is to those who need it most.
 I’ve been inspired by the people we’ve met and the ideas they’ve shared.’